Moral conviction: Psychological and neural mechanisms

-A few studies in cognitive neuroscience have begun to identify the mechanisms underpinning moral conviction.
-One recent study, using psychophysics, electroencephalography, and measures of attitudes on sociopolitical issues found that metacognitive sensitivity also known as metacognitive accuracy, moderates the relationship between moral conviction and social influence.
+A few studies in cognitive neuroscience have begun to identify the neural mechanisms underpinning moral conviction.
+One recent study, using psychophysics, electroencephalography, and measures of attitudes on sociopolitical issues found that metacognitive accuracy, the degree to which confidence judgments separate between correct and incorrect trials, moderates the relationship between moral conviction and social influence.
 Participants who were lower in metacognitive ability were those who hold stronger moralization views.
-This could explain why such individuals are more likely to have extreme or radical views.
-Another study using Functional magnetic resonance imaging found that participants' average political moralization scores on specific sociopolitical issues were associated with a blunted response in prefrontal cortex and amygdala, but increased response in ventral striatum during a decision making task.
+This could explain why such individuals are more likely to have extreme or radical views. and are more immune to social influence.
+Another study using functional magnetic resonance imaging found that participants' average political moralization scores on specific sociopolitical issues were associated with a blunted response in prefrontal cortex and amygdala but increased neural activity in ventral striatum and ventromedial prefrontal cortex when they found political violence appropriate according to their own beliefs.
+The authors of that study concluded by suggesting that moral convictions about sociopolitical issues raise their subjective value, overriding our natural aversion to interpersonal harm.